Wellness Resources

 • Substance Abuse & Mental Health Services Administration (SAMHSA) National Helpline: 800-662-HELP (4357) - 24/7 confidential treatment referral and information.

 • Start Your Recovery (a free self-help tool) helps individuals take steps toward adjusting their relationship with food, substances, gambling, and other addictions.
-From leading clinicians, experts from prominent organizations such as SAMHSA, and individuals in recovery themselves, Start Your Recovery is a proven set of materials that helps people deal with complicated issues and find support.
+From leading clinicians, experts from prominent organizations such as SAMHSA, and individuals in recovery, Start Your Recovery is a proven set of materials that helps people address complex issues and find support.

 Burnout Prevention & Resources